You can import custom fields with multiple options in Adobe Workfront using the Kick-Start functionality.

 You must write the names of the objects and their attributes in the format supported by the Workfront database.

-For information about the meaning of these objects, see the Workfront glossary.
+For information about the meaning of these objects, see the Glossary of Adobe Workfront terminology.

 For information about the names of the objects in the Workfront database, see the API Explorer.